You can read the steps below or watch the short video here:

 Choose the Import RFP option and then point RFP365 to your Word or PDF document.

-Please note this needs to be the newer .docx format.
+**Please note this needs to be the newer .docx format and we recommend converting a PDF to .docx prior to import.

 Start a new Proposal and select Import RFP.